Configure A records

 Enter these values at your domain host, not in your Google Admin console.
 Note also that some hosts use different labels for the name and value fields.

-Additionally, you may configure the following AAAA records in order to support IPv6:
+Also, you may configure the following AAAA records to support IPv6:

 Name/Host/Alias Time to Live (TTL*) Record Type Value/Answer/Destination Blank or @ 3600 AAAA 2001:4860:4802:32::15 Blank or @ 3600 AAAA 2001:4860:4802:34::15 Blank or @ 3600 AAAA 2001:4860:4802:36::15 Blank or @ 3600 AAAA 2001:4860:4802:38::15

-* The TTL is the number of seconds before subsequent changes to the CNAME record go into effect.
-Learn more
+* The TTL is the number of seconds before changes to the CNAME record go into effect.

-A record changes can take up to 72 hours to go into effect, but typically they happen much sooner.
+- Save your changes.
+A record change can take up to 72 hours to go into effect, but typically happens much sooner.